-Analysis: Belmont pick is Tacticus, aided by bloodlines
+Analysis: Belmont pick is Tacitus, aided by bloodlines

 Plenty of good options.
 But a wacky Triple Crown season should end on a fairly predictable note.

-Tacticus is the best horse of the 10.
+Tacitus is the best horse of the 10.
 If he gets the right trip, even coming from the outside in a marathon, he wins.

-The pick is Tacticus, with Bourbon War second and Master Fencer third, with Sir Winston rounding out the superfecta.
+The pick is Tacitus, with Bourbon War second and Master Fencer third, with Sir Winston rounding out the superfecta.

 More AP sports: https://apnews.com/tag/apf-sports and https://twitter.com/AP_Sports